Feature request #12693

 Maybe, if needed, this discussion should continue in the user mailing list to not flood your pertinent feature request with support matters.

-#6 Updated by Cris Jesse over 4 years ago lol, thankfully no I did not set all those colors manually.
+#6 Updated by Cris Jesse about 5 years ago lol, thankfully no I did not set all those colors manually.
 I simply went to: